 It is well known that some parallel algorithms require large quantities of memory.
-Unfortunately, parallel systems have limited amounts of memory, and hence parallel programs must use algorithms that do not exceed the available memory bounds.
+Unfortunately, large parallel systems have limited amounts of memory on each node, and hence parallel programs must use algorithms that do not exceed the available memory bounds.

-This paper describes a general purpose memory-aware scheduling technique that can automatically restrict the memory usage for a class of parallel algorithms that would otherwise run out of memory.
+This paper describes a general purpose memory-aware scheduling technique that can automatically restrict the memory usage for a class of parallel algorithms that would otherwise run out of memory in a distributed memory machine.
 Because the scheduling technique is included in a general purpose parallel runtime system, the parallel program needs only minor changes to use the scheduler.